Hyrlos/CoNoConcepts_ThomasGEORGES_LIRMM/readme.md

+## Readme
 **Objective**
-Provide an automated process for feature models synthesis using Formal Concept Analysis and Relationnal Concept Analysis by leveraging User-stories and code merge.
+Provide an automated process for feature models synthesis using Formal Concept Analysis and Relationnal Concept Analysis by leveraging User-stories and code merges.
+All the source code is available in a [Github repository](https://github.com/Hyrlos/CoNoConcepts_ThomasGEORGES_LIRMM)

 **Inputs:**
 - Dataset extracted from Github or Gitlab:
   - User-stories title and request anwser
   - The user-stories related products